bibek12345/DIPC/CloudWorkshop_DIPC_200.md

 ![](images/200/image200_10.png)

-DIPCS shows attributes, primary keys, data types and some sample values of the selected entity.
+...DIPCS shows attributes, primary keys, data types and some sample values of the selected entity.
 If you click in one of the attributes, profiling information will be shown on the right side of the screen.

 ![](images/200/image200_11.png)